 It is more exciting to talk about your laptop’s memory size – how many applications or programs your system can handle or boast about your graphics card if you’re a gamer.
 Rarely will you find anyone commenting on how good their laptop’s sound is unless it is their home theater system?
 But what happens if you can’t hear any sound on your laptop?

 The truth is sound does play a role in having a good experience with your laptop, and it can be exasperating if your PC has no sound.
 So let’s go over some essential troubleshooting tips for your laptop if you’re suddenly not getting any sound.
 Of course, you can also use these tips to fix the no sound issue on your desktop.

 1. Check the Volume

-This might seem an obvious solution, but often, it may be what is keeping your laptop mute, which is quite upsetting to realize.
-So the first thing you should do is to check if the volume is muted, often indicated by a cross mark beside the volume icon in the bottom-right corner of the Windows taskbar.
+This might seem an obvious solution, but it often may be what keeps your laptop mute, which is quite upsetting to realize.
+So the first thing you should do is check if the volume is muted, often indicated by a cross mark beside the volume icon in the bottom-right corner of the Windows taskbar.
 Next, click on the volume icon and use the volume slider to adjust to a volume favorable to your ear.

 If you can’t see the volume icon right-click on the empty space on the Taskbar and select Taskbar settings.

 Scroll down to the Notification area and click on Select which icons appear to the taskbar.
 Now, look for the volume icon, toggle it on, and then adjust the volume using the slider as above.